kleinbottle/swanlotus/content/blogs/radians/radians.md

 $${#eq:tangent}
 bearing in mind that, like $OS$, $OD$ is also a radius of unit length.
 We resorted to this construction for the following reasons:

 #.
-Because $DT$ is tangent to the circle, the angle $ODT$ is a right angle.
+Because $T'DT$ is tangent to the circle, the angle $ODT$ is a right angle.
 #.
 The triangles $OCS$ and $ODT$ are therefore similar.
 #.
 The length of $OC$ is not one unit, but that of $OD$ is one unit.

 From @fig:unit the length of the _tangent line_ $DT$ is equal to $\tan\theta$, explaining the nomenclature.

-Therefore, the value of the tangent function for an angle $\theta$ may be determined geometrically by extrapolating the radius $OS$ until it intersects the tangent to the circle at $D$ at a point called $T$.
+Therefore, the value of the tangent function for an angle $\theta$ may be determined geometrically by extrapolating the radius $OS$ until it intersects the tangent to the circle at $D$ at a point called $T$.^[One could also extraolate in the _opposite_ direction to intersect at, say, the point T'.]
 The length $DT$ is the value of $\tan\theta$.

 Note, though, that $\tan\theta$ is a length _outside the unit circle_ and is therefore not  constrained to take on values between $-1$ and $1$.
 Indeed, as $\theta$ starts increasing in the first quadrant of the unit circle, you will notice that as $OS$ approaches the $y$-axis and as $\theta$ approaches $\frac{\pi}{2}$ (or 90°, if you are still attached to degrees), the line $OS$ is increasingly aligned with $DT$.
 At $\theta=\frac{\pi}{2}$, $OS$ is parallel to $DT$ and ["never the twain shall meet"](https://en.wikipedia.org/wiki/The_Ballad_of_East_and_West).
 Loosely speaking, parallel lines are only supposed to "meet at infinity" and that is why $\tan\frac{\pi}{2}$ is said to be "infinite" at that point.
 I find this geometric explanation---of why $\tan\theta$ does not assume a finite value at $\theta=\frac{\pi}{2}$---most fulfilling.

-When $\theta$ is in the third quadrant, for instance, $OS$ extrapolated in the negative $y$ direction will not intersect the tangent $DT$ in the negative $y$ direction as they diverge.
-So, the line $SO$ must be produced in the positive $y$ direction to once more intersect the tangent at $T$.
+When $\theta$ is in the third quadrant, for instance, $OS$ extrapolated in the negative $y$ direction will not intersect the tangent $DT'$ in the negative $y$ direction as they diverge.
+So, the line $SO$ must be produced in the positive $y$ direction to once more intersect the tangent $T'DT$ at $T$.
 That explains why tangents of angles in the third quadrant are positive.

 ## The trigonometric functions